lamteteeow/TankFight/README.md

 - Option to choose Bo3-5-7-9

-- Reset round and update points
+- Reset round and update points when bounding box of player get out of ROI

 - Instruction for each player on hotkeys before starting game.
 Click shoot to start game